CityofToronto/bdit_king_pilot_dashboard/README.md

 # King St. Pilot Internal Dashboard
 Dashboard for King St Pilot for internal management.
-This dashboard displays average travel times by timeperiod for streets parallel to King over the length of the pilot area.
+This dashboard displays average travel times by timeperiod for streets in the pilot area.

 ## App Organization